schriskii/CSU-Senior-Project/docs/senior project proposal.md

 game developer ("user") to easily and quickly create menus in their Godot games.
 It will consist of the following components.

-Menu buttons: There will be a menu button scene, with states for being hovered over, being clicked, and being disabled.
+**Menu buttons:** There will be a menu button scene, with states for being hovered over, being clicked, and being disabled.
 When the player clicks the button, it will emit a Godot signal that other code can then hook onto to perform actions.
-There will also be specialty buttons for common tasks, such as toggling a value on/off or selecting from a list.
+There will also be specialty buttons for common tasks, such as toggling a value on/off or selecting from a list; these will inherit from the regular button.

-Menu scenes: These buttons will be contained inside menu scenes, which allow the arrangement of buttons on the screen according to the user's wishes.
+**Menu scenes:** These buttons will be contained inside menu scenes, which allow the arrangement of buttons on the screen according to the user's wishes.
 These scenes can hold any other Godot objects too, such as onscreen graphics.
 They could be used for heads-up display elements, not just proper menus.

-Menu stack: These menu scenes will be contained inside a menu stack, which is a constantly-loaded object that maintains a stack of menu scenes.
+**Menu stack:** These menu scenes will be contained inside a menu stack, which is a constantly-loaded object that maintains a stack of menu scenes.
 When the player clicks a button to open a new menu, it gets placed at the top of the stack, and when the player presses the "back" button, the top element of the stack will be